dominodatalab/domino-code-assist-docs/docs/snippets/snippets-working.md

 === "Python"

-     The last item in the LCA menu is _Insert snippet_.
+     The last item in the Code Assist menu is _Insert snippet_.
 The icon to the right of this item will be greyed out by default.
 Click on the icon to enable editing.

      <img class="screenshot" src="../../screenshots/jupyter-snippets-enable-editing.png">